CSCfi/csc-user-guide/docs/cloud/rahti2/storage/volume-snapshot.md

 ## Use Case

-Here, we are taking snapshot of the content for nginx deployment and restorting the data by the restore script.
+Here, we are taking snapshot of the content for nginx deployment and bucking up the data by the restore script.
 Follow the steps:

 1. Create an nginx deployment.
 2. Create a PVC name test-pvc.